 - generalized itching or numbness, dry skin, or darkened skin

 - weight loss

 - muscle cramps

-How are high blood pressure and kidney disease diagnosed?
+How do health care professionals diagnose high blood pressure and kidney disease?

-How can people prevent or slow the progression of kidney disease from high blood pressure?
+How can I prevent or slow the progression of kidney disease from high blood pressure?

-The best way to slow or prevent kidney disease from high blood pressure is to take steps to lower blood pressure.
-These steps include a combination of medication and lifestyle changes, such as
+The best way to slow or prevent kidney disease from high blood pressure is to take steps to lower your blood pressure.
+These steps include a combination of medicines and lifestyle changes, such as

 - maintaining a healthy weight